AJAMData/Superstore-Dataset-Dashboards/README.md

 - Replace the bar charts with a single combined bar and line chart.
 - Add the subcategory product filter.
 - Visualise sales as the equivalent of turnover; a combination of profit and costs.
+- Split the combined dimension table into normalised customer, date, product and geographical dim tables.